 Easily Deepen Your Wallet-share With Microsoft Opportunities

 Over the last two weeks, I have challenged you to ask new questions during the selling process to learn more about your customer.
 This week we focus on Microsoft opportunities.
-I have previously written about the many Microsoft opportunities available in the channel.
+I have previously written about the many Microsoft opportunities available on the channel.
 This is probably the biggest area of untapped opportunity.
 Microsoft is in nearly every company, and therefore Microsoft opportunities abound.
 All you have to do is ask these questions.

 7. Microsoft Office 365

 Most agents don’t understand how Microsoft 365 licensing works, but it’s quite simple.
-For the term of the agreement, the end users can select which CSP (Cloud Solutions Provider) they want “tagged” to their account.
+For the term of the agreement, the end-users can select which CSP (Cloud Solutions Provider) they want “tagged” to their account.

 For an agent to start to make money on these Microsoft opportunities, the strategy is to get the customer to sign up with NaviSite to become the CSP on record.
 Once this “paper change” has been completed, NaviSite will have administrator access to the user’s account, enabling them to add new users, set permissions, create new zones, etc.

 Microsoft has recently raised the minimum number of seats (300) now necessary for an end-user to buy direct from Microsoft.
-Everything below 300 is ripe pickings for telecom agents – the simplest of Microsoft opportunities — all you have have to do is ask, “Who manages your Office 365 environment?”
+Everything below 300 is ripe pickings for telecom agents – the simplest of Microsoft opportunities — all you have to do is ask, “Who manages your Office 365 environment?”